ChaoyangYan/chaoyangyan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About me

-I am currently a second-year doctoral student at Centre for Bioinformatics and Intelligent Medicine ([**BioAIMed Lab**](https://bio.nankai.edu.cn/)), Nankai University, supervised by Prof. [Jian Liu](http://bio.nankai.edu.cn/profiles/liu.html).
+I am currently a second-year doctoral student at Centre for Bioinformatics and Intelligent Medicine ([**BioAIMed Lab**](http://bio.nankai.edu.cn/)), Nankai University, supervised by Prof. [Jian Liu](http://bio.nankai.edu.cn/profiles/liu.html).

 My research lies at the intersection of artificial intelligence and healthcare.
 I mainly focus on computational pathology and multi-omics data analysis.
 My objective is to develop advanced AI techniques to enhance in-depth cancer research.

-I received my B.S. and master degree in control science and engineering from Nanjing University of Information Science & Technology (NUIST), China.
+I received my bachelor and master degree in control science and engineering from Nanjing University of Information Science & Technology (NUIST), China.
 I was supervised by Prof. [Jun Xu](https://faculty.nuist.edu.cn/jxu/zh_CN/index.htm) during my postgraduate period.

 I once worked in [Zhejiang Dahua Technology Co., Ltd.](https://www.dahuatech.com/) for one year as an full-time algorithm engineer in 2021.

 Now, I have started a new journey (a journey full of glory and dreams) and I believe everything will be fine.
-If you’re interested in my work or encounter any research problems, please feel free to [contact me](cyyan@mail.nankai.edu.cn).
+If you’re interested in my work or encounter any research problems, please feel free to [contact me](mailto:cyyan@mail.nankai.edu.cn).

 # 🔥 News